The Secret to Super-Fluffy Snacks

 Yeast and cinnamon buns

-Baking a cake is pretty easy: mix flour, eggs, and other stuff, and the batter bakes into spongy cake.
-But baking bread is trickier.
-You have to use “yeast,” which is a fungus (like mushrooms — weird!).
-Yeast is alive, and if you “feed” it by sprinkling warm water on it, it will grow and make your dough rise into fluffy bread.
-Once you mix it in with the flour and other ingredients, you let the dough sit, and it “rises”: it actually gets bigger (our Hello Kitty ruler helped us measure).
-You then “knead” the dough, or mash it with your hands, to squeeze the air bubbles out.
-We then wrapped our dough into cinnamon rolls, which then poofed up even more before baking.
-Try making bread dough and twisting it into loaves, pretzels, or these yummy cinnamon rolls (recipe here) — beware, it’s hard to eat just one!
+Baking a cake is easy: mix flour, eggs, sugar and other stuff, then bake it.
+But to bake bread you also need “yeast,” which is a fungus (like mushrooms — weird!).
+Yeast is alive, and if you “feed” it by sprinkling warm water on it, it will grow and make your dough rise.
+You then “knead” the dough to squeeze out the air.
+We then rolled our dough into very yummy cinnamon rolls – try the recipe here!

 Wee ones: These cinnamon rolls are round like circles.
 See if you can spot 3 circles in your room.